gst4158/randomized_text/README.md

 * Each iteration of the $('letters') selector is ran through the randomization script.

-* Each element with a class of 'trueletter' is cloned.
+* Each element with a class of 'trueletter' has it's CSS set to display: none.

+* All 'trueletter' elements are then cloned.

 * The cloned element has the 'trueletter' class removed and the 'randomletter' class added.